origamyllc/caeleb/README.md

 a middleware abstration layer

-Cache cow simplifies managing key value stores abstracting away caching from the application logic currently supported key value stores are
+Caeleb simplifies managing Middleware abstracting away publish subscribe and streaming thus allowing the ability to handle back pressure and realtime communication with client current abstractions supported are

-Local(lru-cache)
+Rabbitmq
-Redis
+Socket.io

-cachecow allows for asynchronous call to cache using promises .built over known and proven libraries it is a battle hardened library being used at monkeypatched.
+built over known and proven libraries it is a battle hardened library being used at monkeypatched.